 - Exercise- Increase the amount of body and mind exercises you do every day can be useful in reducing the number of cortisol levels released.
 You can try a less strenuous exercise like walking or yoga can still get the needed benefits.

-- Try Meditation- meditation is great training for your mind, it can help reduce stress and help you put negative thoughts under submission.
+- Try Meditation- meditation is great training for your mind, it can help reduce stress and help you put negative thoughts into submission.
 Negative thoughts can increase anxiety so giving yourself a way to release those thoughts will lead to positive reactions throughout your day.

 - Get Plenty of Sleep- I know you have heard this many times before, Sleep is one of the best things you do for your body, but it is the truth.
 Sleep is time for the body to repair itself and that includes your brain.
 But too much sleep can be bad for your brain so be sure to get the recommended amount of 7 to 9 hours or ask your doctor to make sure.
 Check out my review on the best essential oils to help you sleep here